Anatomy in a Changing Field. Why it Still Matters.

 Enatom: Connecting Anatomy with Practice

 To support this shift, I use Enatom, a smart dissection platform that blends 3D models, annotated VR content, and 2D images.
 It helps students explore before they enter the dissection room.
 This way, class time becomes more interactive and focused on applying knowledge rather than discovering it for the first time.
+One feature students particularly appreciate is the real-time chat support, which allows them to check structures and concepts as they work.
+It’s like having a mini-anatomist on standby.

 Curiosity First